colanconnon/graphene_sa_optimizer/README.md

 from graphene_sa_optimizer import get_optimized_options

 # This will generate all our options
-# to optimize this query
+# to optimize this query and
 # pass those optimizations into our query
 query.options(*get_optimized_options(ModelClass, info))
 ```